All information related to COVID-19 is listed below.

 - Stay Informed with Credible Sources

-Due to ongoing concerns around health, safety and physical distancing requirements, all Jamatkhanas and RE and ECD centers will remain closed through June 15, 2020.
-The Jamati institutions are continuing to closely monitor public health updates and information on the Coronavirus pandemic, and will update the Jamat accordingly.
+Due to ongoing concerns around health, safety, and physical distancing requirements, all Jamatkhanas and RE and ECD centers will remain closed through August 31, 2020.
+The Jamati institutions are continuing to closely monitor public health updates and information on the coronavirus pandemic.
+We will update the Jamat accordingly regarding re-openings or continued closures.
+We appreciate the Jamat’s continued patience and support.

 According to the World Health Organization, the Coronavirus is now a pandemic around the world.
 However, let us remember that the vast majority of people who become infected with the virus have mild symptoms, recover and are fine.
 Please do not panic.
 We should all be concerned, however, about the growing spread of this virus for ourselves and particularly for higher risk groups among us who can suffer serious or life threatening illness due to the virus.
 These higher risk groups include older age groups (who are generally understood to be those over the age of 60) and those individuals (whether old or not) who have compromised immunity and underlying health conditions.